 The move to the cloud has simplified data infrastructure and data management, but the missing analytics piece (as well as the ability to build data applications off a data lake environment) has created hiccups in the data management and data engineering flow.

-The Snowflake Cloud Data Platform eliminates these bottlenecks by eliminating the need to deploy and maintain separate data storage and enterprise data warehouse (EDW) environments.
+Snowflake's platform eliminates these bottlenecks by eliminating the need to deploy and maintain separate data storage and enterprise data warehouse (EDW) environments.
 With Snowflake's extensible data architecture, the distinction between the data lake and warehouse has been removed.
 By seamlessly moving, transforming, both structured and semi-structured data from storage to the data warehouse on a single architecture, business users can rapidly access raw data lake sets for analysis without a cumbersome data transitioning process.
-In addition, the Snowflake Cloud Data Platform allows data engineers and other data experts to easily build custom data applications in the Snowflake platform, providing a holistic data cloud for elastic data management and consumption.
+In addition, Snowflake allows data engineers and other data experts to easily build custom data applications in the Snowflake platform, providing a holistic data cloud for elastic data management and consumption.